Conv-AI/Convai-Unity-WebGL-SDK/README.md

 ## Installation

-1. **Download the Convai Unity SDK**: Download the latest SDK as a `.unitypackage` file from [releases](https://github.com/Conv-AI/Convai-Unity-WebGL-SDK/releases)  into your local machine.
+1. **Download the Convai Unity WebGL SDK**: Clone this repository or download the SDK as a `.zip` file and extract it to your local machine.
-2. **Create a New Unity Project**: Open Unity Hub and create a new project, or use an existing Unity project where you want to integrate Convai.
+2. **Create a New Unity Project**: Open Unity and create a new project, or use an existing Unity project where you want to integrate Convai.
 3. **Import the Convai Plugin**: In Unity, go to `Assets` > `Import Package` > `Custom Package`.
-Navigate to the folder where the SDK was downloaded and select the Convai-Unity-Nightly-SDK-mmddyy package to import it into your project.
+Navigate to the extracted SDK folder and select the Convai plugin package to import it into your project.

 ## Configuration